rizdaprasetya/mt-alt-doc/en/snap/platform/overview.md

 - Abandoned Snap payment page (customer left without proceeding with any payment method) will be updated as expired on Shopify after two hours.
 Order may not show up in Midtrans Dashboard.
 - When customer reaches Snap payment page (status `pending` and stock reduced).
 Shopify may send email to customer which says "order ready to be shipped", although from Shopify side it is still waiting for payment.
 Refer to section above about this behavior.
 - It is recommended to **avoid manual order status changes (manual intervention)** from Shopify Admin Panel at least between period of the order first created as `pending` and it finally become `paid/canceled` (about 0-26 hours), in order for payment integration with Midtrans to perform smoothly.
 Which the order status and item stock will be managed automatically based on the flow explained on this page.
   - Manual order status changes may cause unexpected behaviour in terms of order status & item stock management, such as order status stuck at certain state.
 Do this at your own risk.
-Midtrans may not be in position to help/explain with the consequences.
+Midtrans may not be in position to explain/help-with the consequences.

 ##### Basic Status Mapping
 Condition | Midtrans Status | Shopify Payment Status